 RECOMMENDED BOOKS

 Sr. no. Name Author(s) Publisher

 1 A Foundation Course in Value R R Gaur, R Sangal, Excel Books

 Education G P Bagaria Publishers

 2 Energy & Equity Ivan Illich The Trinity Press,

+1.0.
 Worcester, and

-HarperCollins, USA
+and the second second HarperCollins, USA

-3 Human Values and Professional Rishabh Anand Satya Prakashan, New
+3 Human Values and Professional Rishabh Anand Satya Prakashan,

-Ethics 11:000 Delhi
+Ethics and the second sec New Delhi

-4 Jeevan Vidy a ek Parichay.
+4 Jeevan Vidya ek Parichay.
 A Nagraj Divya Path Sansthan,

-No. Amarkantak
+1287 8 8 8 8 8 Amarkantak

-Course Code PLS303-18
+Course Code PLS303-19

 Course Title Constitution of India

 Type of Course MC

 LTP 300

 Credits NC

 Course Prerequisites Nil

 Course Objectives 1.
-To enable the student to study and understand the basics of Indian
+To enable the student to study and understand the basics of

-(CO) Constitutions
+(CO) Indian Constitutions

 2. To aware the learners about the duties of Citizens.

 3. To acquaint the learners with political vocabulary.

-4. To aware them about roots of Indian constitution and its relevance
+4. To aware them about roots of Indian constitution and its

-in present scenario.
+relevance in present scenario.

 5. To acquaint the learners with various posts and procedure for

 election.

-SYLLABUS